 One article in Nursing Times revealed that students believe personal identity is essential and modernizing the historical dress code for nurses is very important.

-Now, we'll take a closer look at the various types of nurse scrubs on the market today.
+Next, we’ll take a closer look at the different types of scrubs available today and how to find the best fit for you.

 Types of Nurse Scrubs Explained

-The simple fact that we can explore various types and styles of nursing scrubs is mind-blowing.
-As mentioned, it wasn't until sometime in the 1970s & '80s that scrubs were popularized and worn by many healthcare professionals, including nurses.
+It is mind-blowing that we can explore various types and styles of nursing scrubs.
+As mentioned, scrubs weren’t popularized and worn by many healthcare professionals, including nurses, until the 1970s and ’80s.

 By the 1990s, it was common to see nurses wearing scrubs.
 After all, they’re simple, easy to clean/disinfect, sturdy/comfortable, and give a professional appearance.

-Today’s nurses not only get to wear scrubs instead of the boring uniform- but there are also lots of cute nursing scrubs options on the market.
+Today’s nurses and travel nurses not only get to wear scrubs instead of the boring uniform, but there are also lots of cute nursing scrubs options on the market.
 You can even find nurse skirt scrubs if you’d rather dress up a bit from time to time.

 Classic Cut